sevilfaruk/APITest/README.md

 ## How to RUN

-  - Assuming that NodeJS already installed
+  - Assuming that NodeJS already installed, if not please install
   - Open a terminal, write "npm install -g json-server"
   - Create a file which name is db.json
   - Put the following JSON inside the db.json